Improve your face-to-face presentation skills with public speaker training that focuses on:

 Our presentation training seminar is the most highly participatory and personalized seminar of its kind.
 Participants have two instructors to help them learn and practice fundamental and advanced presentation skills.
-There are 10 videotaped personal presentations and each of the 10 presentations is followed by personalized one-on-one feedback from a senior instructor to guarantee progress and eliminate any distracting behaviors.
+There are 10 digitally recorded personal presentations and each of the 10 presentations is followed by personalized one-on-one feedback from a senior instructor to guarantee progress and eliminate any distracting behaviors.

 For more information and pricing on our presentation training seminars, please contact us.